Verifiable Cities

 Program Team

-This following brief serves as a map of the current use case landscape and resource to support further inquiry as the space evolves.
+This brief serves as a map of the current use case landscape and a resource to support further inquiry as the space evolves.

 Overview

-Rather than introduce new fully centralized or closed platforms, recent advances in public blockchains make it possible to transparently embed verification, accountability, and coordination capabilities directly into how public rules and finances operate.
+Rather than introduce new fully centralized or closed platforms, as previous and current government modernization efforts have done, recent advances in public blockchains make it possible to transparently embed verification, accountability, and coordination capabilities directly into how public rules and finances operate.
 These technologies offer a practical path to increasing state capacity without expanding state power and vendor control, or adding further administrative overhead.
+In doing so, they can enable the development of a shared digital “trust” layer across cities that extend accountability from administrative processes to transparent technical mechanisms.

 Call for Implementations

 The Ethereum Foundation Use Case Lab is issuing an open call for implementations.
-Priority will be given to implementations that are narrowly scoped, aware of real-world constraints, and test approaches that can inform broader adoption over time.
+The work is oriented toward collaboration with city and regional governments, as well as other funders and organizations engaged in municipal innovation.
+Priority will be given to implementations that are narrowly scoped, aware of real-world constraints and considerations, and test approaches that can inform broader adoption over time.

 Implementations may take several forms:

-We anticipate supporting a select number of implementations through a combination of technical support, exploratory funding, and connections to relevant collaborators.
+We anticipate supporting a select number of implementations through a combination of technical support, exploratory funding, and connections to relevant collaborators and ecosystems.
+The specific form and scope of resourcing will be determined through initial conversations as appropriate.

 If you are currently working in or are interested in learning more about this space, we invite you to submit an Expression of Interest.